grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 #### Gabriel: A Google Docs Extension for GitHub Pages
 My rating: **0 / 5**

 Someone actually made a Google Docs plug-in for Pages! ...
 But I'm not sure it even works.
 The plug-in, called [Gabriel](https://educ.io/extensions/gabriel), converts docs to markdown and commits them to a Pages repo.
 But the project code is [unchanged since 2015](https://github.com/thiscouldbejd/Gabriel) and reviews are unenthusiastic on the Chrome Store ([3 stars, 28 reviews](https://chrome.google.com/webstore/detail/gabriel/okimajjeocnndpifeelaajdebkkbckff)).
-Nice idea, but not
+Nice idea, but not a reliable solution.

 #### Prose.io